FernandoOCC/PersonalProjects/Personal Programming Projects/README.md

 <h4 align=center> Price Predictions </h4>

 ![](https://raw.githubusercontent.com/FernandoOCC/PersonalProjects/master/Personal%20Programming%20Projects/Python/Data%20Science/eICU/Project%201/graphs/MORT.png)
-**Mortality model prediction metric scores.** The rapid urban growth in Madrid growth in the city of Madrid has lead to a mismatch between the physical characteristics of the city's homes and the expectations of its citizens.
+**House Prices as a measure of Consumer Preferences.** The rapid urban growth in Madrid growth in the city of Madrid has lead to a mismatch between the physical characteristics of the city's homes and the expectations of its citizens.
+This project seeks to use the house prices of more than 19,000 homes advertised in real-estate websites to determine if the ratio of bedrooms to home size (in M2) is a significant determinant in purchasing decisions.
+This variable was chosen due to the recent decreases in the number of persons living each household, which might change the preferred number of bedrooms per home.
 #### Project At A Glance
 - The APACHE (Acute Physiological And Chronic Health Evaluation) IV/IVa is a tool used to risk-adjust ICU patients for ICU performance benchmarking and quality improvement analysis but it was last improved in 2006.
 Can we create prediction models that beat these tasks?
 - Project Tools: **Python** (libraries: Altair, sklearn, numpy, pandas, psycopg2), **PostgreSQL**.